 Scenario 2: No valid Will in place:

 The main residence (as it is jointly owned by joint tenancy) and any personal belongings would be passed to Mrs Smith; however, the remaining estate of £1.5 million would be distributed as follows:

 the first £270,000 of the savings goes to Mrs Smith

 50% of the remaining estate (£615,000) goes to Mrs Smith.

 the remaining £615,000 of savings goes to his children split equally, who all receive £205,000 each

 As £325,000 of Mr Smith’s estate is exempt from IHT due to his nil rate band, the amount that is subject to IHT (the children’s’ inheritance less the nil rate allowed) is £290,000.
 This could lead to an IHT liability of £116,000.

-This situation could have been prevented by writing a Will that passes wealth to Mrs Smith, who would benefit from spousal exemption.
+This situation could have been prevented by writing a Will that passes his estate to Mrs Smith, who would benefit from spousal exemption.
 This also saves the headache of his young children receiving a huge sum of wealth at an early age.

-Furthermore, if you have divorced and re-married since the last written Will, this nullifies any existing Will.
+Furthermore, if you have divorced and re-married since the last written Will, this nullifies any existing Will (except in Scotland).
 Therefore, it is essential to review your Will periodically.